Alec Gargett

 Increase wages faster and reduce unemployment by requiring the Fair Work Commission to:

-Take into account the real increase in cost of living and housing at constant quality, not just CPI, to increase wages across the board;
+• Take into account the real increase in cost of living and housing at constant quality, not just CPI, to increase wages across the board;

-Introduce penalty rates for those working over 30 hours a week;
+• Introduce penalty rates for those working over 30 hours a week;

-Increase penalty rates for those working night shifts or having to commute at rush hour;
+• Increase penalty rates for those working night shifts or having to commute at rush hour;

-Reserve Bank Reform
+Reserve Bank Reform (2.0_RBA_Reform)

 Reduce cost of living and interest rates by giving the Reserve Bank other ways to control inflation, like charging multinationals and those earning more than a million per year for inflationary behaviour

 Require the Reserve Bank to develop a new cost of living index, in addition to the CPI.
-The new cost of living index would be designed to accurately measure changes in the overall cost of living including interest payments and applying the constant quality principle to housing (such as location and total size of the property), neither of which are involved in the CPI.
+The new cost of living index would be designed to accurately measure changes in the overall cost of living including interest payments and applying the constant quality principle to housing (such as location and total size of the property), neither of which is involved in the CPI.

 Housing